The Critical Need For Visual Impairment (VI) TeachersPublished on

 The need for VI teachers is great

 The need for teachers of students with visual impairments, known as TVIs or VI Teachers, is critical.
 Even though many schools incorporate students with disabilities into traditional classrooms, there is still a need for VI teachers.
 Over 80% of students with visual impairments are in traditional public schools.
-Yet, the National Federation for the Blind estimates that only 10% of students with visual impairments are learning how to read and write braille code.
+Yet, many of those students don’t receive the instruction they need to learn braille code and become literate.

 Why are VI teachers important?